Private Full Day Tour to Easter Island

 Stop 3

-Factory and quarry of the Moai with 350 statues around in different generations and carving processes Lunch option in the local restaurant in the countryside or a traditional one.
+Moai factory and quarry with 350 statues from different generations and carving processes.
+Lunch options include the on-site restaurant, surrounded by nature, or a traditional meal.

 4